sammyguy/HumanActRecognition/README.md

+INTRODUCTION

+This depository is a project assignment for Coursera Getting and Cleaning Data course.
+The project consists of a R-script to extract the required data from a group of text files.
+The final output is  a tidy dataset in text format called tinydata.txt.
+The CodeBook.md explains the structure of the final tidy dataset.

 SUMMARY OF APPROACH

 This script will read selected text files as into R as data.table formats to be combined and cleaned.
 There are 2 parts in this script.
 The first part involves files in folder 'test' and then follow by folder 'train' in part two.
 The resulting 2 data sets were then joined (using rbind() function) into a bigger data set as per assignment instructions.
 Finally, this data set were be melted down to produce a tiny data set of 5 columns.